-- The uncalled capital is drawn quarterly as required to meet claims payments and operating expenses. - The Uncalled Capital facility forecasts drawdowns totaling \$80 million in the year ending 30 June 2021.
-This is based on the risk margin portion of the claims needing to be paid.
+- The uncalled capital is drawn quarterly as required to meet claims payments and operating expenses. - The Uncalled Capital facility forecasts drawdowns totaling \$115 million in the year ending 30 June 2022 to fund the combined requirements of the claims payments and package payments.
+This leaves \$24 million of the facility available at 30 June 2022 for further drawdowns .
+The drawdowns are based on the risk margin portion of the claims and package needing to be paid.